CleanScrippter/DomainDrivenMicroService/README.md

 # DomainDrivenMicroService

-This Project Includes te concept of Domain Driven Deveolpment by creating Two Microservices independently running on two different ports.
+This Project Includes the concept of Domain Driven Deveolpment by creating Two Microservices independently running on two different ports.
 We will be building a Simple Microservice Application for demonstrating various Concepts including Microservice Architecture in ASP.NET Core, API Gateways.

 Here is what a Microservice Architecture would look like.